SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/concepts/2022-07-25-data-catalog.markdown

 We mentioned in the definition of a data catalog that it is *an "organized" inventory of all data assets*.
 When it says "organized," it signifies that the data catalog's metadata is well organized based on domains and other parameters.

 A domain is a collection of data assets that are conceptually related.
 Finance, sales, inventories, and so forth are examples of domains.
+It is up to the domain owners to specify which data assets get into their domain in a data catalog.

 ## Data catalog doesn't reveal actual data